ThanHenderson/TSP/README.md

 # TSP
 Iterative improvements on an initially random Hamiltonian cycle to form the minimal Hamiltonian cycle.
+Visual display of the algorithm as it performs.